Smartling/SmartlingHelp/_articles/gdn/gdn-hosting-setup/modify-the-smartling-language-selector-menu.md

 ---

-> The Smartling Language Selector can only be used for a ['subdomains'-style]() GDN setup.
+> The Smartling Language Selector can only be used for a subdomains-style GDN setup.

 You can optimize the Smartling language selector to control how it displays and acts in a page by using one of the following procedures to modify the text that appears, how the site handles redirects, or to replace language text in the selector with an image.